cloverich/blog2/content/blog/2021-11-22/staff-engineer-leadership-beyond-management/index.md

 This post is a review of (and thoughts about) Will Larson's [Staff Engineering](https://staffeng.com/book) book.

-**Introduction**
+## Introduction

-I've worked at a few successful startups, yet rarely one's that had proper engineering roles as such.
+I've worked at a few successful[^1] startups, yet rarely one's that had proper engineering roles as such.
 If your tech career spawned out of IT like me,  you might lack a conceptual framework for thinking about engineering leadership.
 There are hero programmer's and prestige seeker's.
 If there is an Engineering Manager it might be someone from finance with an MBA.

 I still remember reading [Camille Fournier's The Managers Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897) and it being quite revelatory to me.
 Ah -- this is what distinguishes those successful tech companies from the software start-ups that kind of fizzle out, or the larger ones that never transition successfully into real software companies.
 They simply lack leaders with a background in software engineering, the supposed backbone of their company.
 How could they succeed?
 I wouldn't appoint an engineer as CFO.
 But the converse is, or was, surprisingly common.

 It took me much longer to come around to another kind of leadership, the one that we apparently call Staff ("plus") Engineering.
 I became a bit fascinated with the concept, though my understanding of it was limited.
 Thus when I heard about [Will Larson's upcoming book on the subject](https://staffeng.com/book), I was sure I would read it.
 At this point in my career I understand the general purpose of staff engineering roles and the perils of their absence.
 Yet, I lack a structured way for thinking about them.
 I'd hoped his book would give me some of the vocabulary and structure I crave.
 To that end it was successful.

-**Reflecting on my favorite parts.**
+## Reflecting on my favorite parts

 The book is broken in to two parts.
 The first is good, and relatively short.
 The author surveys their own leadership career, and reviews the similarities of the people he interviewed, and then summarizes it into key concepts.
 That's the part I"ll focus on here.
 The second part is all interviews with established Staff Engineers.
 They aren't bad.
 Just low fidelity.
 A few nuggets and a sense of camaraderie.
 Nearly every book I have read would be better if it were half the length.
 Yet something about a 100 page book feels less legitimate.
 I digress.

-**Focus and effectiveness**
+## Focus and effectiveness

 A recurring theme throughout the book is ambiguity and problem selection.
 This definitely resonates with me.
 In my first Engineering Management (EM) role it became difficult for me to focus; there were so many problems to solve.
 I eventually realized this was quite normal for an EM, and figuring out what to work on becomes both more important and more stressful.
 Maybe essential stress is the right word because, unlike other stressors, this felt like part of the job.
 As people above you are reduced in number, so too are those who can help you figure out what to work on.
 I expected this was similar for a Staff Engineering role.